-Volunteers on Working Parties are covered under the Public Liability and Employers Liability sections of the policy.
+Volunteers on Working Parties supervised by the Trust are covered under the Public Liability and Employers Liability sections of the policy.

-Volunteers who are participating in events organised by their employer are covered by their employer's Employers Liability insurance.
+Volunteers who are participating in Trust events organised by their employer are covered by their employer's Employers Liability insurance.

-Indemnity provided to Camp Leaders and volunteers on working parties is, in the event of a claim, only activated under the policy at the specific request of the policyholder.
+Indemnity provided volunteers on working parties is, in the event of a claim, only activated under the policy at the specific request of the policyholder.